jendave/roll-table-importer/README.md

 The [Behind the Tables subreddit](https://www.reddit.com/r/BehindTheTables) is a good source for random tables in plain-text format.

-A simple single table can be created - Example from a file.
+A simple single table can be created from a file.
 The filename will be the name of the table.

 `goods.txt`: